Freak613/domc/README.md

 There are two ways of calling components in templates:
 - Using tag directly `<my-component/>`
-- Or using `is` attribute: `<tr is="my component">`.
+- Or using `is` attribute: `<tr is="my-component">`.
 It's used to overcome some DOM limitations, when you can't put custom component in DOM tree, for example `tbody` could have only `tr` children elements.

 Components could be either stateless or stateful.
 If parent scope have enough data for component, it doesn't require own scope to be defined.